richardschoen/ibmi-pdm-python/readme.md

 The result is this starter Python app that runs in PASE.

 It is not a complete app, but an illustration of the art of the possible for a text based PASE UI app.

+It is actually quite useful already for doing quick source edits and compiles from PASE if you don't have access to the IBM 5770WDS tools on a machine.

 <img width="981" height="614" alt="image" src="https://github.com/user-attachments/assets/79d550d3-824f-4afe-9dcc-bdc08639a26b" />